xiangyongcao/GRN/GRN-HSI-Denoising/README.md

 ## Follow these steps to use the pretrained model:

 1. "run test.py" to test the trained network in the pretrained_model file.
+(To reproduce the results in Table II, please use ICVL_stage2; To reproduce the results in Table III, please use ICVL_stage3)

 ## Follow these steps to train the network from scratch: